-If you want to become a foster parent, you must recognize why you want to foster and where the need is.
+To become a foster parent, you must recognize why you want to foster and where the need is.
 Everyone has a different reason they want to become a foster parent, and there is no judgment on those reasons.
 Keep in mind where the need is.
-If you want to foster babies, we are not the agency for you.
+If you wish to foster babies, we are not the agency for you.
 If your goal is adoption, CCR is not the best fit.
 If you want to help kids feel safe, loved, and accepted while assisting them to heal from past traumas, CCR is a great agency to choose.

 Below is a recent post from a foster parent support group on Facebook.
 The frustration is accurate; the waiting is hard.
 Please read the comments her post received.
 These are real foster parents around the country giving their opinion and experience.